wp-plugins/wp247-body-classes/trunk/readme.txt

 = Example =

 Suppose you have a large h1 top margin that you want to eliminate on mobile devices to avoid a lot of white space.
-After activating the is-body-class plugin and indicating that thwe .is-mobile class is desired, all you need to do is add this line to your css:
+After activating the wp247-body-classes plugin and indicating that the .is-mobile class is desired, all you need to do is add this line to your css:

 body.is-mobile h1 {
 	margin-top: 0;